yashasvishailly/yashasvishailly/README.md

 - A team scaled from 7 to 22 at Revv Growth against 60% YoY growth
 - $1.02M to $2.6M GMV on managed accounts at Fashinza

 Each repo is a case study and architecture.
-The products are paid, so the questions, prompts, scoring, and data stay private.
+The products are paid, so the data stay private.

 ### Reach me